muss0080/MemoryKalman/README.md

 Modified code from [Kording, Tenembaum, and Shadmehr 2007 supplemental information](http://www.nature.com/neuro/journal/v10/n6/suppinfo/nn1901_S1.html).

-Created for COSMO 2016 tutorials.
+Created for COSMO 2016 day 3 tutorials.

 ## Instructions

-The code here has been edited from the original with some added comments and some key sections removed.
-First read through the original paper (Kording, Tenembaum, and Shadmehr 2007), to get an understanding of what you're doing.
-Then download the code and try to replicate the eye movement simulation figures.

 When producing motor commands, errors occur due to a wide array of disturbances such as fatigue, damage, or development.
 All of these disturbances occur at different timescales, and require different adaptations.
 Problems at a shorter timescale should be forgotten, while longer ones should be kept around.

-You will work through and remake the main figures from the paper above.
+We will apply a Kalman filter to understand this credit assignment problem - given motor error what disturbances are responsible, and how should an optimal agent adapt.

+First read through the paper Kording, Tenembaum, and Shadmehr 2007, to get an understanding of what you are doing.
+Then download the code and replicate the eye movement simulation figures.
+The code here has been edited from the original with some added comments and some key sections removed.

 First fix the kalman_update.m with the kalman update equations.
 Run the simple example from the test_kalman.m file with your now working kalman filter.

 Then go to the KTS.m file and reproduce the figures from the original paper, specifically figures 2b,c and 3c,g,h.